dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

 * `kafka-consumer-sequential/`
   * This the most basic Kafka consumer pattern.
 It processes each record in sequence (one at a time).
   * See the README in [kafka-consumer-sequential/](kafka-consumer-sequential/).
-* `kafka-consumer-parallel-within-same-poll/`
+* `kafka-consumer-concurrent-across-partitions-within-same-poll/`
-  * A sequential consumer with some parallelization.
-For records returned by a poll, records are processed with parallelism equal to the number of partitions.
+  * A Kafka consumer that processes messages concurrently across partitions but is sequentially confined between polls.
-  * See the README in [kafka-consumer-parallel-within-same-poll/](kafka-consumer-parallel-within-same-poll/).
+  * See the README in [kafka-consumer-concurrent-across-partitions-within-same-poll/](kafka-consumer-concurrent-across-partitions-within-same-poll/).
 * `kafka-consumer-concurrent-across-partitions/`
   * A Kafka consumer that processes messages concurrently across partitions and decouples message processing from the poll loop.
   * See the README in [kafka-consumer-concurrent-across-partitions/](kafka-consumer-concurrent-across-partitions/).